zannatulmawa/Mobile_Ecommerce/Software_Use_readme.txt

 For choosing the font
 1. Go to google font, copied the baloo thaumbi, raleway and relik regular 400 version, go to import and copy the link. paste it to ther style.scss file.

+I need to download npm and sass in cmd, it won't work in anaconda terminal.